tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Directories-and-Files.md

 ---
-title: List Directories and Files (REST API) - Azure Storage
+title: List Directories and Files (FileREST API) - Azure Files
 description: The List Directories and Files operation returns a list of files or directories under the specified share or directory.
 It lists the contents only for a single level of the directory hierarchy.
 author: wmgries